fkaduk/kobodeck/README.md

  6. the user had to be told to connect the reader back to see what was happening - they didn't find the logfile on their own.

+ 7. user attempted to tap the "Sync" button on the homepage to sync articles, which fails because that doesn't trigger wallabako

 Proposed solutions:

  1. file a bug against Gitlab to allow hotlinking to latest